MaartenGDev/learning-rust/README.md

 A more concrete definition is outlined below:
 - Controlplane API
-    - Accept json files that describe various types:
+    - Accept json files that describe the desired state:
-        - services
-            - port
-            - number of containers
+        - containers
-            - container attributes
-        - loadbalancer
-            - domain-name
+            - image
-            - which services to use
+    - uses the docker engine API to control docker containers
     - uses [hyper](https://github.com/hyperium/hyper) as HTTP server and [reqwest](https://github.com/seanmonstar/reqwest) as HTTP client.
 - Scheduling service
+    - starts docker containers if they are required by the desired state
-    - checks if the desired state(the running containers) matches the current state.
+    - stops docker containers if they are no longer needed by the desired state
+    - displays changes in state
+    - runs in a separate thread

 ### Planning the challenge
 Aside from writing the business logic it is important to focus on using a different paradigm, is this case functional.
 Because Rust is a multi-paradigm language extra care has to be taken to ensure the use of function patterns instead of using objects because these are more familiar.